pospi/jschema.binding/README.md

 TODO
 ----
-- Retrieve default values from schema when **reading**
-	- when creating, events should fire from undefined => defaults
-- Allow nesting record instances inside each other
 - Archive old attributes when event deferring is enabled
 	- (symptom?) while marshalling, subsequent edits to the same property only show as the final difference afterwards
-- fire events in `revertToState()`
 - `clear()` events
+- Allow nesting record instances inside each other
+- Retrieve default values from schema when **reading**
+	- when creating, events should fire from undefined => defaults
+- validate readonly properties
+- when objects within arrays are set but unmodified, a change is detected on the object
 - ensure all callback contexts are being carried through to execution
 - fire events in correct order internally in databinding to reduce sort time when firing
 - Add error callback value passing for dependencies